Vegan Japanese

 • Oil

-• Dashi stock (homemade or instant)
+• Dashi stock (homemade vegan dashi

 • Japanese curry roux (such as S&B Golden Curry)